hashicorp/terraform/website/source/docs/providers/aws/r/iam_access_key.html.markdown

 The following attributes are exported:

 * `id` - The access key ID.
+* `user` - The IAM user associated with this access key.
 * `secret` - The secret access key.
 Note that this will be written to the state file.
 * `status` - "Active" or "Inactive".
 Keys are initially active, but can be made inactive by other means.